 Where to Stay in Umbria:

 Apart from the things I mentioned above, Umbria is a great place to relax, take walks and hike.
-Enjoy a picnic by the LakeTrasimeno in Umbria (Train station is Castiglione del Lago and/or Terontola-Cortona) and check some of day tours for Assisi and Orvieto by GetYourGuide below:
+Enjoy a picnic by the Lake Trasimeno (Train station is Castiglione del Lago and/or Terontola-Cortona).

-More Places to See:
+More Places to Explore:

 In addition to these 5 towns, I would recommend towns of Bevagna, Todi, Terni, Deruta, Narnia, Spello and Spoleto in Umbria.
 Italy always has much to offer!!

 Umbria is Tuscany’s next door neighbor.
 In the past, most of the tourism seemed to be directed towards Tuscany.
 However, things are slowly changing as people are now discovering Umbria and seeing the many things the region has to offer.
 But if you ask me -which is better Tuscany or Umbria, I would not have the right answer for you.
 Both regions are unqiue and beautiful in their own ways.

 - Circumvesuviana train- easy way to explore Gulf Of Naples

 - Experience of Staying in Piazza Garibaldi, Naples

 - Castellammare di Stabia- between Naples and Sorrento

 Italy is a dream that keeps returning for the rest of your life.ANNA AKHMATOVA, POET